 Investing can be a great way to get your money to work for you.
-Well-chosen investments can grow over time and help you reach your financial goals more quickly.
+Well-researched investments that suit your own person circumstances can grow over time and help you reach your financial goals more quickly.
 All investments carry some degree of risk though and some investment opportunities are riskier than others.

 Investment scams often begin with an unsolicited call from someone claiming to be a financial adviser or investment broker promising very high returns with little risk.
 The promises may sound too good to be true, and it’s likely that they are.

-Callers may spend considerable time building up their credentials, including sending through official looking documentation to convince victims of their legitimacy.
-What they are unlikely to be able to provide is an Australian Financial Services Licence (AFSL) number, which is required to deliver personal financial advice within Australia.
+Callers may spend considerable time building up their credentials, including providing professional looking material about their company and financial profit statements to convince victims of their legitimacy.
+However, it is unlikely scammers are able to provide is an Australian Financial Services Licence (AFSL) number, which is required to deliver personal financial advice within Australia.

 If you do receive a cold call or respond to advertisements offering an investment opportunity, it’s a good idea to ask questions such as:

 - What is the name of your company?